-How To Chop Up A Big Bunch of Parsley or Cilantro
+How To Chop Up a Big Bunch of Parsley or Cilantro

-Here’s what we do.
-Instead of pulling leaves off stems one by one or in big clumps (and then rolling them together to make chopping easy) instead try to hold the bunch in your hand and run your knife straight down the stems.
+Here’s what we do: Instead of pulling leaves off stems one by one or in big clumps (and then rolling them together to make chopping easy), instead try to hold the bunch in your hand and run your knife straight down the stems.
 It’s like peeling or skinning a vegetable, or scraping scales off a fish.
 The majority of the leaves will be removed in just a few seconds, leaving only a few left on the inner stems.

-It’s not earth shattering, but we have found this useful.
+It’s not earth-shattering, but we have found this useful.
 Sometimes knowing a few little tips like this can put a meal together faster or promote the use of fresh ingredients instead of turning to the spice cabinet.